bubru/bubru/README.md

 ### Hi there, My name is Bruno. 👋
-I have a degree in IT and I am a Front-End Jr. Dev. student.
+I am a brazilian Front-End Jr. Dev. student, currently living in Guarulhos - São Paulo. .

 I've always loved design and technology, so I decided to combine the two and chose the front-end stack to study.

-I'm currently living in Guarulhos - São Paulo.

 - 🌱 I’m currently learning ...Javascript.